idris-hackers/idris-vim/README.md

 ### Concealing

-Concealing with unicode characters is on by default, but `let g:no_idris_conceal = 1` turns it off.
+Concealing with unicode characters is off by default, but `let g:idris_conceal = 1` turns it on.

 [Idris]: http://www.idris-lang.org